PuZZleDucK/Resume/Resume.md

 I also have a collection of Java apps I have written on SourceForge, Google Code and Github.
 One program in particular stands out as scratching my own itch is [XorElse](https://github.com/PuZZleDucK/XorElse) which xors a collection of hash values and comes in handy at my current work.

 While I mainly consider myself a Java developer my most flashy and accessible programs are actually Android apps and I have quite a few apps on the [Google Play Store](https://play.google.com/store/apps/developer?id=PuZZleDucK+Industries.).
 All apps are open source and many more that didn't make the store are on various code hosing sites under the username PuZZleDucK.
-Probably my favourite would be the [Orbital Live Wallpaper](https://github.com/PuZZleDucK/Orbital-Live-Wallpaper).
+Probably my favorite would be the [Orbital Live Wallpaper](https://github.com/PuZZleDucK/Orbital-Live-Wallpaper).

 ### Linux:

-I have  strong interest in Linux and while I still haven't worked out a good tactic for managing the mailing list I have contributed a few [checkpatch](http://puzzleduck.org/Linux/linux03.html) and [broken link](http://puzzleduck.org/Linux/linux04.html) fixes.
-I also participate in the Edupedia Challenge although at a snails pace.
+I have  strong interest in Linux and while I still haven't worked out a good tactic for managing the mailing list I have contributed a few [checkpatch](http://puzzleduck.org/Linux/linux03.html) and [broken link](http://puzzleduck.org/Linux/linux04.html) fixes, and have also participated in the Edupedia Challenge.

 I have also contributed a [Bash logging update](http://github.com/alecthegeek/CCHS_Raspian_for_IoT) to the Raspberry Pi setup script for a Hackerspace group I attend, and documentation for software that I have [found useful](https://github.com/KblCb/fddp).
 I am trying to do more work like this in the future as my confidence grows.

-At long last my resume is text (<ahem> and HTML & css via odt<ahem>).
+At long last my resume is text (and HTML & css).
 However the important thing is that it's being treated like code and the source is as always [available here](https://github.com/PuZZleDucK/Resume).

 ## Affiliations & Presentations:

-- I am the owner and sole maintainer of [puzzleduck.org](http://www.puzzleduck.org) where I publish many of my projects.
+- I am the owner and maintainer of [puzzleduck.org](http://www.puzzleduck.org) where I publish much of my work.
+- President and long term contributor to [Free Software Melbourne](http://freesoftware.org.au/melbourne/).
-- Creator of obscure [software licencing joke video](http://youtube.com/watch?v=S5e7PjIB2lo) and I have also just begun experimenting with [live coding](https://www.youtube.com/watch?v=VnH3lirZMmY) exercises,
+- Creator of obscure [software licensing joke video](http://youtube.com/watch?v=S5e7PjIB2lo) and I have also just begun experimenting with [live coding](https://www.youtube.com/watch?v=VnH3lirZMmY) exercises,
 - Member of Melbourne JVM meetup (**Presenter for: Lambda LEDs**),
-- Member of LUV member (**Presenter for: lighning talk on xoscope**),
+- Member of Linux Users Victoria (**Presenter for: lighning talk on xoscope**),
-- Member of Melbourne Coding Dojo (**BDD live coding**),
-- Secretary and long term member of Free Software Melbourne.
 - Participant at [**BattleHack** Melbourne 2015](http://twitter.com/braintree_dev/status/561716304819015682),
-- and any other [code challenges](http://code.google.com/p/visualise-melbourne-art-timeline/) that come my way,
+- and any other [code challenges](http://code.google.com/p/visualise-melbourne-art-timeline/) or hackathon that come my way,
+- Participant in various testing groups (TEAM, MST and STAG),
-- Member of OWASP Melbourne,
+- Participant of OWASP Melbourne CTF events),
-- Member of Melbourne Raspberry Jam,
+- Member of Melbourne Raspberry Jam and other electronics groups,
-- Member of Hack & Tell,
 - Member of Engineering Machine Consciousness,
-- Member of IoT Melbourne
+- Member of IoT Melbourne,
 - and various other less regular meetups and technology events, hope to run into you there.